-Transcript.
+32. Transcript.
 The hearings concerning a contested case shall be available for transcription as required by S.C.
-Code Ann. §1-23-600 (a) (1976) (as amended).
+Code Ann. §1-23-600(C) (2005) (as amended).
 The cost of preparing a copy of a transcript shall be borne by the party requesting the transcript.